 M is the mass of the Earth

 R is the orbital radius (i.e. Radius of Earth + Height of the satellite from Earth’s surface).

 Based on the above formulae we can conclude the proportionality of various parameters (directly or inversely).
-An interesting conclusion is that: satellite mass doesn’t come into picture!
+An interesting conclusion is that: satellite mass doesn’t come into the picture!

 Thus, changing a satellite’s height will also change its orbital speed.
 This introduces a strange paradox.
 If a satellite operator wants to increase the satellite’s orbital speed, (s)he can’t simply fire the thrusters to accelerate the satellite.
 Doing so would boost the orbit (increase the altitude), which would slow the orbital speed.
 Instead, (s)he must fire the thrusters in a direction opposite to the satellite’s forward motion, an action that on the ground would slow a moving vehicle.
 This change will push the satellite into a lower orbit, which will increase its forward velocity.

-Apart from height, eccentricity and inclination affect’s satellite’s orbit.
+Apart from height, eccentricity and inclination effect’s satellite’s orbit.
 The eccentricity (e) of an orbit indicates the deviation of the orbit from a perfect circle (Figure 1).
-A circular orbit has an eccentricity of 0, making a satellite equidistant from earth at all times.
+A circular orbit has an eccentricity of 0, making a satellite equidistant from the earth at all times.
 Whereas this varies when e is less than 1.

 Orbital inclination is the angle between the plane of an orbit and the equator.
 An orbital inclination of 0° is directly above the equator, 90° crosses right above the pole, and 180° orbits above the equator in the opposite direction of Earth’s spin, refer Figure 2.

-Based on the above knowledge what do you think are the applications of satellites when placed in different orbits (with respect to height, eccentricity and inclination)?
+Based on the above knowledge what do you think are the applications of satellites when placed in different orbits (with respect to height, eccentricity, and inclination)?
 Do let us know, our next newsletter is based on that.